 The Department of Architectural Design seeks highly imaginative people who focus on making building designs that go beyond beauty to include high functionality, comfort and user-friendly elements as well.
 The department wants students who are interested in architectural design, interior design, housing environment design (design that considers the needs of the elderly and the disabled), design in the field of preserving and restoring important buildings, and who want to create new architectural designs for society.

-The Faculty of Informatics develops IT technicians who will play a central role in the realization of an advanced information society.
+The School of Informatics develops IT technicians who will play a central role in the realization of an advanced information society.
 As such, students at the department will systematically gain expertise on top of a foundation of basic academic skills such as mathematics and programming.
 Students will also gain the ability to independently identify and solve problems through experiments and exercises.
 The faculty seeks students who tackle issues from a perspective backed by knowledge in informatics, are interested in the mechanisms behind various information and communications systems as well as the many challenges facing our society, are capable of proactively engaging in their studies on their own initiative, and are also willing to play active roles on the global stage.

 The Department of Information and Communications Engineering develops people with comprehensive basic academic skills, the ability to flexibly apply these skills, and the creativity needed to someday work in the fields of information and communications, information media, and information devices.
 As such, students in the department develop the academic skills needed in the above three fields before undergoing a highly specialized education.
 The department seeks students interested in information technology—even in the most general sense—and who dream of having an interesting career related to the field.